openjournals/blog.joss.theoj.org/_posts/2021-03-29-call-for-editors.md

 The [JOSS editorial team](http://joss.theoj.org/about#editorial_board) will review your applications and make recommendations.
 Highly-ranked candidates will then have a short (~30 minute) phone call/video conference interview with the editor(s)-in-chief.
 Successful candidates will then join the JOSS editorial team for a probationary period of 3 months before becoming a full member of the editorial team.
 You will get an onboarding “buddy” from the experienced editors to help you out during that time.

-### Selection process

-The [JOSS editorial team](http://joss.theoj.org/about#editorial_board) will review your applications and make their recommendations.
-Candidates ranking highly will then have a short (~30 minute) phone call/video conference interview with the editor-in-chief(s).
-Successful candidates will then join the JOSS editorial team for a probational period of 3 months before becoming a full member of the editorial team.

 ### Thanks to our editors who are stepping down

 A few of our editors are completing terms and stepping down from editorial duties at JOSS.
 Lorena A Barba (@labarba), Kathryn Huff (@katyhuff), Karthik Ram (@karthik), and Bruce E. Wilson (@usethedata) have been amazing editors to have on the team and we will miss them very much!